Frequently Asked Questions

 - Do I have to have health insurance?

 Aims Community College does not require health insurance to be enrolled.
 Once students transition to UNC, they will be required to have health insurance if they register for nine (9) credits or more a semester.
+If you have other insurance and wish to waive the UNC insurance plan, you must complete the online waiver by the deadline.
 Learn more about UNC's Student Health Insurance Plan

 Academic Support & Guidance

 - Which majors does the Aims2UNC Program apply to?

 Aims2UNC can support your pursuit of most majors at UNC.
 Unfortunately at this time, the Aims2UNC program cannot support majors at UNC that require a separate application process- most notably Nursing.